Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming: Proofs of Section

-For the last two terms, we apply the tower property of conditional expectation by first conditioning~on the randomness of $\zeta_i$ to take expectation over the randomness of $\xi_i$, and then taking expectation~over the randomness of $\zeta_i$.
-This is allowed even $\zeta_i$ is generated after $\xi_i$ in the algorithm, because $\xi_i$ and $\zeta_i$ are independent.
-In particular, we have (similar for the second last term in \eqref{J_2i})
+For the last two terms, we apply the tower property of conditional expectation by first~conditioning on the randomness of $\{S_{i,j}\}_j$ to take expectation over the randomness of $\xi_i$, and then taking expectation~over the randomness of $\{S_{i,j}\}_j$.
+In particular, we have (similar for~the second last term in \eqref{J_2i})